insensitiveclod/vexim2/README.md

 ```
 # mysql -u root -D YOUR_DATABASE_NAME -p < vexim2/setup/migrations/SCRIPT_FILENAME.sql
 ```

+At current, there are no PostgreSQL equivalents of the mysql upgrade-scripts.
+These might be included in a next release.

 ## Files and Apache:
 In this distribution is a directory called 'vexim'.
 You have two options: